Welcoming you when you arrive

 French courses for international students (FLE)

-Every year, ISAE-SUPAERO welcomes around 1,900 students, 40% of whom come from abroad.
-Fifty nationalities can be found on campus.
 Approximately 350 international students take the French courses organized by the Institute.
 These courses are for students in the "Ingénieur ISAE-SUPAERO" program and the "Master of Science in "Aerospace Engineering".
-They are also open to post-graduates and interns from the various departments at the Institute.
+They are also open to PhD students and interns from the various departments at the Institute.

 These courses are designed to facilitate the students’ social, cultural and academic integration.